 Skin cancer is the most frequently occurring type of cancer, and this potentially fatal condition affects one million patients in the United States each year.
 Fortunately, skin cancer is often curable when detected early.
 Dr. David L. Graham at Silver Leaf Dermatology helps Edmond and Enid, Oklahoma, area patients with all types of skin cancer, including basal cell carcinoma, squamous cell carcinoma, and melanoma.
 Thanks to his training and experience in modified Mohs surgery, a special skin cancer removal technique designed to spare normal tissue and increase surgical precision, Dr. Graham can usually perform challenging skin cancer removals in the office.
-To find out more about skin cancer detection treatments, call or book your appointment online today.

 Basal cell carcinoma is the most common type of skin cancer and occurs because of overexposure to UVB radiation, which comes from the sun and other sources.
 Basal cell carcinoma can appear as: